-DIY wedding flower tutorials from Jewel Box Ballerina + GIVEAWAY! #Sponsors: Fashion#bouquet#boutonniere#eco-friendly invitations#fascinator#flowers#invitations#tutorial#wedding coupon codes#wedding favors January 28 | Megan Finley meggyfin This business paid a fee to be listed on Offbeat Bride because they feel their products and services are a great fit with offbeat philosophies… and we agree.
+DIY wedding flower tutorials from Jewel Box Ballerina + GIVEAWAY! #Sponsors: Fashion#bouquet#boutonniere#eco-friendly invitations#fascinator#flowers#invitations#tutorial#wedding coupon codes#wedding favors January 28 | Megan Finley Horowitz meggyfin This business paid a fee to be listed on Offbeat Bride because they feel their products and services are a great fit with offbeat philosophies… and we agree.
 Learn more about our ads.
 This is from the Hand-Pressed Fabric Rose tutorial We know how much y'all love your DIY tutorials, which means that ya'll are going to love our newest sponsor Jewel Box Ballerina.
 Eliza Mariano, the owner of Jewel Box Ballerina, doesn't sell you wedding flowers — she helps you create your own with her downloadable fabric and feather flower tutorials.
 It's like the OBB DIY section on steroids: all the floral tutorials you could ever want at the touch of a button.
 Keep reading to check out some of the ways her tutorials have been put to good use and get the details on how you could win a free wedding bouquet tutorial… Say you're interested in the Wedding Bouquet Tutorial.
 For $19.95 you get three PDF Files that will teach you… How to make feather flowers How to make fluffy cabbage roses How to attach stems on fabric flower appliques/cabochons How to make fabric flowers with stems (wired technique) How to make feather stems How to assemble the wedding bouquet Shoe clips featuring the Fluffy Cabbage Rose tutorial.
 And there's so many ways to use your Jewel Box Ballerina tutorials: make bouquets, boutonnieres, funky necklaces, fascinators, and these adorable shoe clips pictured above.
 You could even make these flowers into colorful wedding favors for all your guests.
 Jewel Box Ballerina tutorials also encourage recycling and repurposing vintage items AND Eliza offers a 100% refund if you, for some strange reason, aren't satisfied with the service.
 This bouquet features the Carnation tutorial.
 Jewel Box Ballerina tutorials are super budget friendly — they range from $5.50 to $19.95 OR you can by a suite of eleven tutorials for $49.
 Oh yeah, and there's her whole free tutorial section too!
 Why she gives these babies away, I don't know.
 This was made from the Knotted Chrysanthemum tutorial.
 JEWEL BOX BALLERINA GIVEAWAY: Eliza Mariano will be randomly choosing ten offbeat bride readers to win her wedding bouquet tutorial for free.
 Head over to her site before Feb 4, 2011 to enter to win.
 OFFBEAT DISCOUNT: All offbeat brides can still take advantage of a 10% discount using the code Offbeatbride10 at checkout.
 This offer stands forever and ever!
 Okay, so we got endless usages, affordable prices, easy-to-follow instructions, and a money-back guarantee plus a giveaway … why are you still reading this? … GET THEE TO JEWEL BOX BALLERINA!
 Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she’s eating, drinking, and consuming pop-culture.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meganfinley @meggyfin PREVIOUS White wedding shoes that won't take no for an answer NEXT Billie-Joe & Michael's gothic, unique wedding Show/Hide comments [ 6 ] How timely for me!
+Fix Typo Megan Finley Horowitz When Megan’s not writing, traveling, and sleeping, she’s eating like the fate of the world depends on it.
+(You’re welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS White wedding shoes that won't take no for an answer NEXT Billie-Joe & Michael's gothic, unique wedding Show/Hide comments [ 6 ] How timely for me!
 Love it.
 2 agree Reply I commented there, but I have to say it again here–the knotted chrysanthemum is just so gosh-darn clever!
 4 agree Reply Hey, this is great!
 I loaded up on materials at the craft store last night, and now it's Saturday morning and I am ready to make some wedding stuff. …Except I don't know where to start.
 So now I know – thanks!
 1 agrees Reply The robin's egg blue is such a lovely color.
 I want to go dye all my silk that color.
 The flowers are wonderful and the feathers in the bouquet add such a Parisian touch. not that I've ever been, though I am obsessed with french knots.
 I would put them everywhere.
 Off to look at the tutorials, but I could be in trouble and end up with soft blue flowers all over the house, I'd have to rent a storage space!
 1 agrees Reply Lol!
 Too cute!
 I'm also in love with the robin's egg blue!
 I wish we have robins here in the Philippines.
 I also love the Tiffany Blue color.
 Reply Hi!
 I would like to thank everyone who participated in my Wedding Bouquet contest giveaway!
 Your comments inspired me to create more handmade flower tutorials for you to enjoy making with your lovely entourage or with you loved ones.
 I already listed the winners at the blog portion in my website.
 Thank you, OffBeat Brides for this wonderful opportunity!
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.